maeddes/hse-2023-summer/README.md

 * What is the difference between a docker daemon and the docker hub?
 * What is the difference between docker run, docker pull and docker start?
 * Which command transitions from a container instance to an image?
 * What are the Docker components and describe them?
+(Rephrase!)
 * What does docker exec do?
 Provide a pseudo-code example and explain what it does
 * Explain the container latest tag